Baldpate Mountain Important Bird Area (IBA)

 Because of the combination of contiguous forest, high quality understory, and its location as the meeting place of Southern and Northern species, Baldpate Mountain has the highest concentration of nesting Nearctic-neotropical birds in New Jersey and the largest number of species of breeding Nearctic-neotropical migrants in central New Jersey.
 The interior forest has breeding Cerulean Warblers, Hooded Warblers, Kentucky Warblers, and Worm-eating Warblers, Wood Thrush and Veery, all New Jersey species of conservation concern.
 The forest has a mosaic of habitats, with naturally occurring treefall gaps supporting a tangle of vegetation that supports a different group of species, including the American Redstart.
 Baldpate also supports edge breeding species, especially where there is a soft edge between the forest and the open areas, giving a total of thirteen breeding wood warblers, which makes Baldpate a birding mecca.
 The area attracts large numbers of species of migrating Nearctic-Neotropical migrants, as well.
 Several New Jersey threatened raptors, including Barred and Long-eared Owls and Red-shouldered Hawks, use Baldpate for at least part of their life-cycle.
 Cooper’s Hawks, a New Jersey species of conservation concern, breed at Baldpate.

-Healthy spicebush understory at Baldpate provides dense nest cover in Spring.
+Healthy spicebush understory (below) at Baldpate provides dense nest cover in Spring.
 Central and South America bound migrants fatten up on its lipid-rich red berries in Fall.

 Baldpate is Mercer County’s highest mountain with views of the Delaware River, Trenton and Philadelphia.

 ‘Devil’s in the diabase’—Baldpate is part of the Greater Sourland Mountain Ecosystem, a high area formed by erosion resistant diabase after the softer surrounding rocks eroded away.
 As a raised wetland with poor drainage, this ecosystem has resisted development, leaving the two largest contiguous forested areas in central New Jersey.
-Diabase weathers into mineral rich clay soils that support distinct, sometimes uncommon, plant communities.
+Diabase weathers into mineral rich clay soils that support distinct, uncommon plant communities.

 While Baldpate has an intact ecosystem, it is also highly stressed.
 Baldpate is at the lower size limit for an interior forest habitat and its shape is long and narrow, increasing its vulnerability to edge effect.
 Increased edge effect increases the number of invasive species, especially non-native plants, and the Brown-headed Cowbird, a nest parasite.
 Any reduction in size of Baldpate would have serious consequences, both by threatening native plants and increasing the incidence of Brownheaded Cowbird nest predation.
 Nest predators, such as the Eastern Chipmunk, which have higher concentrations on the edges and in disturbed areas, would thrive.
 The proposed PennEast pipeline runs along the north slope of the mountain and would change one of the high quality interior forest habitats into edge habitat and bring the edge closer to the other areas of high quality habitat, seriously degrading an already stressed ecosystem.